 On the other hand, the camera has a sapphire glass covering for the 3.0 inch, 920k-dot LCD screen, which helps to retain the overall longevity of the magnesium alloy and brass body.

-Because it is designed to be as inconspicuous as possible, the M-P has no front-facing Leica insignia; instead, it has an engraved Leica script on the top plate of the camera.
+Because it is designed to be as inconspicuous as possible, the M-P has no front-facing Leica insignia; instead, it has an engraved Leica script on the camera’s top plate.
 This is another way that the M-P sets itself apart.

-The M-P, much like previous models in the M-series, can make use of the extensive network of lenses designed for the M-mount and, with the addition of an optional adapter, can also function with lenses designed for the Leica R-mount.
+Much like previous models in the M-series, the M-P can use the extensive network of lenses designed for the M-mount and, with the addition of an optional adapter, can also function with lenses designed for the Leica R-mount.

-When working in live view, and because the focusing action is manual, focus peaking and a 10x live view zoom are useful tools for ensuring that critical focus is achieved.
+When working in live view, and because the focusing action is manual, focus peaking and a 10x live view zoom are valuable tools for ensuring that critical focus is achieved.
 During shooting, you will easily access all the essential camera controls thanks to the camera’s ergonomic body design.
-These controls include the top-mounted dials for the shutter speed and drive mode, as well as the rear menu navigation buttons and selection dial that is located atop the thumb rest.
+These controls include the top-mounted dials for the shutter speed and drive mode, the rear menu navigation buttons, and the selection dials atop the thumb rest.

-Rubber seals were strategically placed throughout the design of the tough metal body to ensure that the M-P would remain dust- and weather-resistant even after prolonged usage in challenging environments.
+Rubber seals were strategically placed throughout the design of the rigid metal body to ensure that the M-P would remain dust- and weather-resistant even after prolonged usage in challenging environments.

 Leica M-P (Typ 240) Sensor

-This camera, which features a full-frame Leica MAX 24MP CMOS sensor, can shoot high-resolution still pictures as well as full HD video with considerable improvements in image quality and significantly reduced levels of noise.
+This camera, which features a full-frame Leica MAX 24MP CMOS sensor, can shoot high-resolution still pictures and full HD video with considerable improvements in image quality and significantly reduced noise levels.
 When used with the Maestro image processor, the camera has a sensitivity range of 200-6400 ISO, which may be increased to 100 ISO so that it can be used in environments with more available light.